1. Home

 Options to reset the sequential counter

-If you select Daily, then the counter will reset to the Reset Value added everyday.
+If you select Daily, then the counter will reset to the Reset Value added every day.
 If you select Weekly, then the counter will reset every week.
 Similarly, if it is set to Monthly or Yearly, the counter will reset every month or year respectively.
-If you select an option other than Disabled, you can also add a Reset counter value.
+If you select an option other than Disabled, you can add a Reset counter value.
 So whenever the counter is reset, it will pick up this value and the next new order will get this value assigned for the WooCommerce order number.

 For instance, say the Sequential: Reset counter is set to Daily, and the Reset counter value is added as 1.